PashaBarahimi/PashaBarahimi.github.io/_pages/about.md

 In the summer of 2023, I had the amazing opportunity to intern at the Max Planck Institute for Software Systems (MPI-SWS) in Germany.
 I worked on Model Checking for multi-threaded programs as part of the TruSt algorithm project.
 This [experience](/research/lincheck) gave me a deeper understanding of Formal Methods and made me realize how important it is to ensure software works correctly, especially in complex, concurrent environments.

+More recently, I contributed to a project on enforcing control flow integrity in Ethereum smart contracts, which involved detecting self-reverting storage slots.
+This [experience](/research/heimdall) reinforced my interest in blockchain security, particularly in using symbolic execution to verify decentralized applications.

 ## Hobbies

 When I’m not coding, I love watching TV shows and movies.
 I’m always hunting for new series or films across different genres.
 It’s a great way to relax, and I also enjoy seeing how stories are told from various angles.